bmullan91/simple-factory/README.md

 ####1.
 Lightweight factories

-A common pattern would be along the lines of:
+A common pattern would go along the lines of:

 ```js
 //Thing.js